telus/tds-core/guide/getting-started/designers.md

 * [Nudge Push Shove](http://nudgepushshove.com/): Set up custom nudge settings

-Visit our Github wiki for a more [detailed list of plugins](https://github.com/telusdigital/tds/wiki/Sketch-Plugins-for-TDS) that can also help with your project.

 ## Setting up Invision

 From design to prototyping, the TELUS Design team uses Invision suite of apps to help with our design workflow and to assist with collaboration.
 You can use InVision to share your prototypes and Craft Sync to sync up your designs.